KHard2Bme/Waze_Review_Sentiment_Analysis/README.md

 ---
 I originaly chose this dataset so that i could perform a Sentiment Analysis on opinions expressed in the review text, to determine viewer's attitude towards the Waze mobile app, but after spending quite some time performing an exploratory data analysis on the data I discovered some very interesting trends and patterns.

-Based on the waze mobile app dataset we can tell that most of the user reviews are ranked high with rating number 5 and also have a very positive overall sentiment.
+Based on the waze mobile app dataset we can tell that most of the user reviews were ranked high at rating number 5, in addition to having a very positive overall sentiment.

 This is very good news for Management and Application Development Teams, but we also need to look at high reviews that fall within rating number 1, especially those categorized within the negative sentiment.
-This will help us to understand what the pain points are and then fixes can be applied to newer versions.
+This will help us to understand what the pain points are and then fixes can be applied to next releases.

 In regards to user reviews ranked within rating number 1, 31% (17,758) of these are categorized as having a negative sentiment.